5 Skincare Tips for Men with Oily Skin

 After a workout, or a long day walking in the city it’s generally a good idea to wash your face to clean off the grime and sweat residue, but what about those other occasions when you’re feeling unsure if you should just pay attention to your skin?

-If you over-exfoliate, or even over-cleanse and forget to moisturize this could create redness and possible irritation, resulting in breakouts.
+If you over-exfoliate, or even over-cleanse and forget to moisturize and hydrate this could create redness and possible irritation, resulting in breakouts.

 Ingredients like eucalyptus, tea tree oil, and salicylic acid have known bacteria-fighting properties that are simultaneously gentle on the skin.
 As well as containing purifying properties for the skin, using naturally occurring ingredients will be least likely to irritate your face.
-According to the linked sources above, these ingredients have all been found to lower the production of excess oil and limit breakouts.
+According to the linked sources above, these ingredients have all been found to lower the production of excess oil and limit breakouts for acne-prone skin.

 Avoid Refined Sugars and Dairy.

 If you were Batman, sugar would be equivalent to “The Joker.”
 We all know sugar is the sworn enemy of the human body, and yet somehow it just keeps creeping upon us.